drwadu/lamb/README.md

 @>
 ```

+Loading the bindings clears out all the previously defined bindings.

 IMPORTANT!
-The bindings in the bindings file are separate with semicolon `;`.
+The bindings in the bindings file are separate with a semicolon `;`.

 Repeating `:load` or `:save` without an argument applies it the last saved or loaded file (a.k.a. the active file).

+Use `:edit` command to open and edit the bindings file in an external editor.
+The default editor is `vi` but you can set it with `$EDITOR` and `$LAMB_EDITOR` environment variable.

 We provided a bunch of useful bindings in [std.lamb][./std.lamb].